AnyChart/docs.anychart.com/Stock_Charts/Supported_Series.md

 ### Stock scroller series adjusting

 In case of adding the thumbnail series to the scroller, you should know that those series have the "selected" state.
-Let's add a background series of column type to the scroll bar background and adjust its "selected" state colors.
+Let's add a background series of a column type to the scroll bar background and adjust its "selected" state colors.

 ```
+        // create a thumbnail series in the scroller
+        var thSeries = chart.scroller().column(lineMapping);

+        // define the shown part of a stock
+        chart.selectRange('2014-02-01','2014-05-06');

+        // set the color for the selected columns in the thumbnail series
+        thSeries.selectedFill("#4527A0");
 ```

-серии настраиваются также как и серии в anychart, например вот так мы меняем их цвета

-ПРИМЕР С ПЕРЕКРАШЕНЫМ БАРОМ И ЛИНИИЕЙ У КОТОРОЙ НАСТРОЕН ИНДИВИДУАЛЬНО ТУЛТИП

 {sample}STOCK\_Supported\_Series\_03{sample}